June 29, 2013 § 5 Comments

 Travel has a way of awakening the senses, making every moment that much more vivid.
 The details of the day, even the most mundane, become forever-memorialized in the mind’s eye.
 Adam, the seasoned traveler in our home, pointed this out many years ago, and I must say it has made our periodic gallivanting even more enjoyable, knowing that the pleasure of travel doesn’t end abruptly when we return home.
 Quite the opposite is true.
 We get to revisit every memory, as often as we’d like, for the rest of our days.

 It has long been a dream of mine to visit Italy.
 I know there is nothing really singular or unique about that statement.
 Nonetheless, these kind of desires still feel very personal.
 We started our ten day trek in Rome and then ventured on to Florence.
 It was rainy and chilly most days.
-We didn’t mind.
+No bother.
 The rain left a picturesque wet sheen on the streets and ruins; the cool air only made the atmosphere more romantic.

 Rome was rumbling with excitement over the papal conclave, various colors of smoke, and eventually the selection and celebration of Pope Francis all while we were there.
-It was a tremendously thrilling time to visit.
+It was tremendously thrilling.

 Farmacia – Okay, so this isn’t a restaurant, just the term for Pharmacy in Italian.
 I swear there must be one if not two pharmacies on every block.
 This was the best place to find gluten-free snacks: pretzels, cookies, snack cakes, gluten-free mixes, etc. Grocery stores were very hit or miss, but the pharmacies were the mother-load.
 Italy’s (and Europe’s?) commercially made gluten-free snacks were very, very good.
 I especially loved this brand’s madeleines.
-Oh my, they were delicious dipped in coffee!
+Oh my.
 I should try making my own sometime.

 La Soffitta Renovatio - Just around the corner from Vatican City.
 This place is a little pricy, but they have a very extensive gluten-free menu.
 I’m almost certain our waiter told me that they can make anything from the main menu gluten-free.
 I had a wonderful gluten-free pizza with buffalo mozzarella, the best gluten-free beer of my life, and then a heavenly dessert for which I have no name.
 My guess is that a handful of meringue cookies are piled into a saran-wrapped domed bowl and then covered with a mix of sweetened mascarpone cheese and whipped cream.
 Like an icebox cake, once set, the domed dessert is lifted from the bowl via the plastic wrap, which is then discarded, and finally the top of the dessert gets generously drizzled with a thick caramel glaze.
-It was the richest dessert I have ever eaten.
+This is definitely on my to-do list.